 about : For the past years, we, Whau The People, have worked with numerous collaborators to stage the Whau Arts Festival, an annual four-day-long neighbourhood event featuring poetry, street art, tattooing, blacksmithing, lip-syncing, theatre, dance, installations, sculpture and more.
 In working out the programme for such a wide array of projects, we have at times grouped ideas under the headings of ‘Firecrackers’, ‘Mists’ and ‘Rocks’.
 These terms indicate a welcoming of all types of creative expression; activities that might last a moment as well as activities that live well beyond the festival dates.

-It is this broad gambit of arts — and their makers — that the new neighbourhood space All Goods is committing to championing.
-Our inaugural exhibition features artists living in the Whau area as well as artists living further afield who have previously been involved with Whau The People projects.
+It is a broad gambit of arts — and their makers — that this neighbourhood space All Goods is committing to championing.
+Our inaugural exhibition featured artists living in the Whau area as well as artists living further afield who have previously been involved with Whau The People projects.
 From painting to photography to moving image and sculpture, this exhibition offers a taste of local artistic diversity and celebrates the rich talent that can be found within our own communities.

 1875 Great North Road, Avondale, Auckland

 We’re going to open and run a neighbourhood arts space in Avondale, Auckland, that will be a hub for all sorts of excellent creative activities from bonsai through to painting through to karaoke.

 Building on the success of a range of recent art projects in the area, this will be a space that can host exhibitions, performances, workshops, talks, screenings, meetings, parties, a children’s gallery, and everything else in between.
 We’re working hard to make as many of these as possible free for people to take part in.